Luzzotica/AuthenticAIPlaybook/public/chapters/chapter-01.md

 ---
-title: "Chapter 1: The First Time I Walked Away From AI"
+title: "The First Time I Walked Away From AI"
-backgroundImage: "/images/chapter1.jpg"
+backgroundImage: "/images/chapter1.png"
-music: "/audio/chapter1.mp3"
-textEffect: "typewriter"
 ---

-# Chapter 1: The First Time I Walked Away From AI
+# The First Time I Walked Away From AI

 The first time I walked away from AI, I was a software developer making $200/hr.